garrandall/popular-music-data/tracks/1-2-3-4--sumpin--new--coolio.md

-This is some of the lingua-fringa of da funk business, And people come from miles around with an almost religious devotion to get on down.....
+This is some of the lingua-fringa of da funk business, And people come from miles around with an almost religious devotion to get on down...

 1 2 3 4 get your woman on the floor